 Later this month, I hope to update this article with some input from the Mrs!
 I suspect her initial impressions of the pack will continue to hold and it will be her pack of choice.
 It is about the right size, the right weight and fits her well.
 Looking forward to taking her on a trip or two where she will get to use this pack.

 I‘ve been using it as a ski pack the past few weeks and a climbing pack a couple of times this fall.
-I plan on taking it overnight in two or three weeks depending on my on-call/husband/social schedule (a past partner has a funny way of sneaking in things for me to do)
+I plan on taking it overnight in two or three weeks depending on my on-call/husband/social schedule (someone has a funny way of sneaking in things for me to do)

 I don’t think I will, personally, use it for three-season backpacking esp solo.
-But I am liking it when have to haul more weight and or bulk (climbing rope, ski gear and winter gear, possibly overnight with a past partner this coming spring/summer).
+But I am liking it when have to haul more weight and or bulk (climbing rope, ski gear and winter gear, possibly overnight with someone this coming spring/summer).